 So how do you decide when to take Social Security?
 Here are a few times when it might make sense to wait.

-Another reason to consider letting your Social Security benefit to grow pays off if you live a long time.
-However, if you have a serious medical condition, or have been told that you’re at high risk for developing one, it may make more sense to take your benefits as soon you’re eligible.
-One note here: If you’re married, you still may not want to claim early.
-That’s because doing so could reduce your spouse’s widow(er) benefit.
+Another reason to consider letting your Social Security benefit to grow is if you think you might live a long time.
+But on the flip side, if you have a serious medical condition, or have been told that you’re at high risk for developing one, it may make more sense to take your benefits as soon you’re eligible.
+If you’re married, however, you still may want to hold off, because claiming your benefit early could reduce your spouse’s widow(er) benefit.
 A financial advisor can help you determine what makes the most sense for your financial situation.